 So I decided to continue my ’80s series into the ’90s.
 Whaddaya want, to fight about it?
 More reviews for me, more reviews for you.
 Everybody’s happy!
 Plus the ’80s didn’t necessarily end with the ’80s, if you know what I mean.
 The spirit of the ’80s was transformed, sure, but we see the influence of the decade’s films today.
 In the first few years, for instance, we see the emergence of a true cinematic two-headed giant, taking the genre-riffery that so populated the late ’80s and elevating it to more rigorous art with an analytic bent, combining the best of late ’80s playfulness with ’90s indie intellectualism.
 After all, someone had to pave the way for the soon-diluted hellish quirk fest that would be the late ’90s and early 2000s.
 After all, even the road to hell is paved with good intentions.

-On the surface, Miller’s Crossing is a quintessential example of everything the Coen Brothers do well: nutty characters, funny dialogue, impeccable set design, pitch-perfect tone, tension, black humor, and amusing atmosphere.
-While many of their films mix and match these qualities with (mostly) success, Miller’s Crossing beats out even fan-favorite Fargo by a long shot as a showcase for their ability to mix all the elements of their silken, quirky comedies and their darker, more sinister films to create a uniquely combustible whole.
-Its firm grasp of tone moves it steadily but curiously to the finish-line in a way that not only satisfies but perplexes and confounds expectation.
-With a beautiful look and a winning combination of delightfully giddy dialogue and enjoyably caricatured characters, not to mention some of John Turturro’s and Gabriel Byrne’s best work, the film is a literate satire of the gangster pics the directors likely grew up on, less a satire of them than a meditation on their aura.
+On the surface, Miller’s Crossing is a quintessential example of everything the Coen Brothers do well: nutty characters, funny dialogue, impeccable set design, pitch-perfect tone, contorted tension, pungent humor, and discordant atmosphere.
+While many of their films mix and match these qualities with (mostly) success, Miller’s Crossing beats out even fan-favorite Fargo by a long shot as a showcase for their ability to mix all the elements of their silken, quirky comedies and their darker, more sinister films to create a uniquely combustible whole, a weave of tones and textures that moves it steadily but curiously to the finish-line in a way that not only satisfies but perplexes and confounds expectation.
+With a beautiful look and a winning combination of delightfully giddy dialogue and severely neurotic characters, not to mention some of John Turturro’s and Gabriel Byrne’s best work, the film is a literate consideration of the gangster pics the directors likely grew up on, less a satire of them than a meditation on their aura.

 Now, that’s the surface level, but that itself can only take us so far into how mesmerizing and befuddling Miller’s Crossing truly is.
-Because it’s the Coens’ at their hungriest and most devouring, it’s below where things get most interesting.
+Because it’s the Coens’ at their hungriest and most devouring, it’s only below where things get most interesting.
 Yes, the film pokes fun at the gangster genre, but only in the driest of ways.
-It doesn’t so much joke about the genre as recreate it with an eye for its fakery.
-In the sets, the verve, the sheer sweat of the whole thing, and the little details of the way characters glance and perspire at each other, the picture reveals a cartoon version of the artifice that built up the old Saturday morning gangster pics of old.
-This itself makes the film not so much a comedy as a straight-faced re-reading of noir that apes the genre’s physical space and time past the surface-level look and sound of the genre and into its nightmares.
+It doesn’t so much joke about the genre as recreate it with an eye for its artificiality.
+In the sets, the verve, the sheer sweat of the whole thing, and the little details of the way characters glance and perspire at each other, the picture embodies a cartoon version of the artifice that undergirded the old Saturday morning gangster pics of old.
+This itself makes the film not so much a comedy as a straight-faced re-reading of noir that distorts the genre’s sense of self well past the surface-level look and sound of the genre to discover its nightmares.

 Yet still there’s more.
-For Miller’s Crossing does not merely construct a certain fakeness for the genre it emulates, but it critiques the characters within that genre in decidedly intellectual ways, somewhat more like an academic essay film on the subject of a gangster picture.
+Miller’s Crossing does not merely emulate and expand upon a certain generic fakeness for the genre it emulates, but it critiques the characters within that genre in decidedly intellectual ways, somewhat more like an academic essay film on the subject of a gangster picture.
 It’s easy to reduce the film to a one-note “it’s all fake” perspective, a cheery take of cinematic artifice, but that is not the argument the Coens put forward in the often grave seriousness with which they take the material.
-Miller’s Crossing isn’t simply a movie about the artifice of gangster pictures, but about how in this artifice they found human truth about the way people construct their lives around the movies, how they think in movies, and how they struggle to find dreams and nightmares to live by when their society forces them to fill the shoes of types they don’t understand.
-For Miller’s Crossing is a movie about people trying to construct images of their selves, but it reveals this less by saying this than by being itself, as a film, the image these people aspire to.
+Miller’s Crossing isn’t simply a movie about the artificiality of gangster pictures, but about how in this artifice gangster pictures discovered a human truth about the way people construct their lives around the movies, how they think in movies, and how they struggle to find dreams and nightmares to live through when society casts them in roles they don’t fully understand.
+For Miller’s Crossing is a movie about people trying to construct images of their selves, but it reveals this less by theorizing it in dialogue than by being itself, as a film, the image these people aspire to.
 It forces its characters into its boxes and catches them with their pants down when they can’t quite match the film’s aspirations for them.

 It’s a downright befuddling film, worried and angry and joyous in equal measure.
 Its multifaceted view of the gangster picture struts boastful strides on the surface and is always double-dealing underneath.
-It’s an undercover agent with a constant fear of something following behind, a speakeasy that finds itself high and dry even when the liquid riches are still flowing in.
+It’s an undercover agent with a constant fear of someone following behind in its footsteps, a nervously cheerful take on the gangster identity.
 It’s a sprightly, raging poison-pen love letter in one analysis, a cadaverous dissection of human frailty in another.
 It’s a gangster pic with entirely acquiescent characters, most of all its main man who finds himself in a warring gangster town like The Man With No Name.
-Only, instead of penetrating the conflict by playing all sides, he stands around and wallows in the walls coming down on him from all sides while making a business out of pretending he has something going on under his noggin.
+Only, instead of penetrating the conflict by playing all sides, he stands around and wallows in the walls coming down on him from all sides, making a business out of pretending he has something going on under his noggin.
 It’s a haunted film, the kind of work that reveals new layers with each viewing.
 And it does not leave your side.